openwashdata/choleramalawi/README.md

 ### choleramalawi

-The dataset `choleramalawi` contains data about … It has 1886 observations and 8 variables
+The dataset `choleramalawi` contains data about the progress of the cholera epidemic in Malawi (2022-23).
+It has 1886 observations and 8 variables

 ``` r
 choleramalawi |>